 A proprietor, occupier, or other resident of a lot shall not, except with the approval in writing of the strata company, use or store upon the lot or upon the common property any inflammable chemical, liquid or gas or other inflammable material, other than chemicals, liquids, gases or other materials used or intended to be used for domestic purposes, or any such chemical, liquid, gas or other material in a fuel tank of a motor vehicle or internal combustion engine.

-[By-law 8, formerly by-law 9, renumbered as by-law 8 by No. 58 of 1995 s.
+[By-law 8, formerly by-law 9, renumbered as by-law 8: No. 58 of 1995 s.
 88(4).]

 9. Moving furniture etc. on or through common property